jupyter/nbformat/docs/format_description.rst

 .. sourcecode:: python

     {
-      "cell_type" : "code",
+        "cell_type": "code",
         "execution_count": 1,  # integer or null
-      "metadata" : {
+        "metadata": {
-          "collapsed" : True, # whether the output of the cell is collapsed "scrolled": False, # any of true, false or "auto" },
+            "collapsed": True,  # whether the output of the cell is collapsed "scrolled": False,  # any of true, false or "auto" },
-      "source" : "[some multi-line code]",
+        "source": "[some multi-line code]",
-      "outputs": [{
+        "outputs": [
+            {
                 # list of output dicts (described below)
                 "output_type": "stream",
-          ...
+                # ...
-      }],
+            }
+        ],
     }

 .. versionchanged:: nbformat 4.0